The sconce or

 fits firmly into the existing wall and ceiling electrical outlets.

-The new base and the copper wires for the new plug, which have not been
+The new base and the copper wires for the new plug, which have not yet

 assembled, are shown on the photograph on the right.